RektifyAI/attack-playbook/taxonomy/defi-taxonomy.md

 # DeFi Protocol Attack Taxonomy (dPAT)

-> Attack Taxonomy for specific attacks in the Decentralized Finance
+> Attack Taxonomy for specific attacks in the Decentralized Finance industry

 -   **Types of DeFi attacks**